inuitwallet/nuberrypi/PKGBLD/nuberrypi-info/README.md

         0.48
     ],
     "kernel release": "3.14.6-3-GRSEC",
-    "peerbox": "0.22",
+    "nuberrypi": "0.22",
     "system_temperature": 45.464,
     "uptime": "22:23:25.540000"
     }

-> peerbox-info -p or peerbox-info --ppcoin
+> nuberrypi-info -p or nuberrypi-info --nu

-is equal to "ppcoind getinfo"
+is equal to "nud getinfo"

-> peerbox-info -o or peerbox-info --output
+> nuberrypi-info -o or nuberrypi-info --output

 will dump data to stdout.
 You can use this to pipe data to some other program.

-> peerbox-info --health
+> nuberrypi-info --health

 will run diagnostic on blockchain status.
 It uses peerchain.co as reference.
 It is worth to run this once in a while to check if you are on the right chain.